 You can use the Fisher Linear Discriminant Analysis module to generate a set of scores for review, or you can use the replacement dataset that's generated by the module for training.

 Permutation Feature Importance

 Use the Permutation Feature Importance module to simulate the effect of any set of features on your dataset.
 The module computes performance scores for a model based on random shuffling of feature values.

 The scores that the module returns represent the potential change in the accuracy of a trained model if values change.
 You can use the scores to determine the effect of individual variables on the model.

 Machine learning algorithms that incorporate feature selection

-Some machine learning algorithms in Machine Learning Studio optimize feature selection during training.
+Some machine learning algorithms in Machine Learning Studio (classic) optimize feature selection during training.
 They might also provide parameters that help with feature selection.
 If you're using a method that has its own heuristic for choosing features, it's often better to rely on that heuristic instead of preselecting features.